Church encoding: Church numerals

 Church numerals are the representations of natural numbers under Church encoding.
 The higher-order function that represents natural number n is a function that maps any function $f$ to its n-fold composition.
-In simpler terms, the "value" of the numeral is equivalent to the number of times the function encapsulates its argument.
+In simpler terms, a numeral represents the number by applying any given function that number of times in sequence, starting from any given starting value:

+Church encoding is thus a unary encoding of natural numbers, corresponding to simple counting.
+Each Church numeral achieves this by construction.

 All Church numerals are functions that take two parameters.
-Church numerals 0, 1, 2, ..., are defined as follows in the lambda calculus.
+Church numerals 0, 1, 2, ..., are defined as follows in the lambda calculus: